K4ryuu/CS2-Egg/docs/features/auto-updaters.md

 ### Preventing Updates

-To keep current versions:
+To disable updates for specific framework:

-1. Set `ADDON_SELECTION=none`
+1. Toggle off the framework checkbox in Pterodactyl panel
-2. Or manually manage addons
+2. Or set environment variable to `0`: `INSTALL_CSS=0`
-3. Version file won't be created/updated
+3. Framework won't be updated or installed

 ## Combining with Auto-Restart